Come Back to What You Know

 "Come Back to What You Know" is a song by English rock band Embrace, released as the fourth single from their debut album, The Good Will Out (1998), on 25 May 1998.
-It remained the band's highest-charting single, reaching number six on the UK Singles Chart, until the release of "Nature's Law" in 2006.
+The song reached number six on the UK Singles Chart, becoming the band's highest-charting single until "Nature's Law" peaked at number two in 2006.
 B-side "Love Is Back" was later included on Embrace's compilation album Dry Kids: B-Sides 1997-2005.